GitauHarrison/notes_on_general_topics/01_new_python_version_macOS_virtualenv.md

 ```

 ## Install the latest Python version
-Optionally, before you install any, you can list available version by running:
+Optionally, before you install any, you can list available versions by running:

 ```python
 pyenv install -l | grep -E "^[ ]*3\.[0-9]+\.[0-9]+$" | tail